moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 ```

 **NOTES:**

-> ❗️ You have to be able to access to `process.env.NODE_ENV` from the client side as well as the server side, to proxy client side requests to Contentful in production environments.
+> ℹ️ You have to be able to access to `process.env.NODE_ENV` from the client side as well as the server side, to proxy client side requests to Contentful in production environments.

-> ❗️ The `process.env.SITE_URL` variable has to be correctly configured and accessible from both server and client side, otherwise the request to the proxy endpoint will not happen correctly.
+> ℹ️ The `process.env.SITE_URL` variable has to be correctly configured and accessible from both server and client side, otherwise the request to the proxy endpoint will not happen correctly.
 This may mean that preview url's in merge request will not function correctly, which will happen if the application is started with `process.env.NODE_ENV` set to `production`.

 ## Custom SEO